How to cut plexiglass with a Dremel Tool

 Carbide-tipped blades give cuts of superior quality, cut faster, and require fewer blade changes because of dulling.
 However, send the circular blades to the factory for resharpening.

-Peel one corner of the paper when done on the project.
+Peel one corner of the paper when done with the project.
 Use a coolant spray on the blade before running your circular saw.
 That reduces heat from the tool.
 You should also see How to use a Dremel Circle Cutter.